thegetty/terracottas/source/views/discussion/discussion-a.md

 It was in the indigenous population centers that Orphism and related eschatological belief systems were common, as Paolo Orsi had already suggested.
-This seems to be indicated by the fact that most of the Apulian vases with depictions of Orpheus were found not in Taranto, but in places such as Ruvo, Armento, Altamura, and Canosa, where they were intended for an elite clientele.[^38] In connection with this hypothesis, Angelo Bottini has analyzed the attestations of salvation
+This seems to be indicated by the fact that most of the Apulian vases with depictions of Orpheus were found not in Taranto but in places such as Ruvo, Armento, Altamura, and Canosa, where they were intended for an elite clientele.[^38] In connection with this hypothesis, Angelo Bottini has analyzed the attestations of salvation